 - Optional – 1 tablespoon organic aloe vera gel (not jelly, but the liquid gel) (where to buy)

-- 5-10 drops of lavender essential oil or frankincense, or a combo of anything with frankinsence as it reduces spots and sun damage.
-Other oils that would work well include carrot and rosemary, or peppermint as all are soothing to the skin and speed up healing. (where to buy high quality essential oils).
+- 5-10 drops of lavender essential oil or frankincense, or a combo of anything with Frankincense as it is a wonder oil for the skin.
+Other oils that would work well include carrot and rosemary, or peppermint as all are soothing to the skin. (where to buy high quality essential oils).

 - glass spray bottle where to buy

-Just spray on as often as you need to help ward off peeling, blistering and to soothe itching and burning.
+Just spray on as often as you need, until your skin is all better!
 Once again, nature saves the day!

 - If you find this is too strong for your kids (essential oils and apple cider vinegar can sting on open cuts or wounds), then reduce the amount of either or just add more water until it is diluted to your liking.